prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 The data for the artificially generated nodes and edges are saves to parquet format, transformed to a list of dictionaries in Python, and ingested to either DB.

 * Data is ingested to Neo4j via the async API of the [Neo4j Python client](https://github.com/neo4j/neo4j-python-driver).
-  * Best practices as per the Neo4j docs for data ingestion via Python are followed, such as setting uniqueness constraints on nodes and relationships, and using `UNWIND` to ingest data in batches.
+  * Best practices as per the Neo4j docs for data ingestion via Python are followed, such as setting uniqueness constraints on node IDs, and using `UNWIND` to ingest data in batches.
-* Kùzu, being an embedded database, comes with a Python API that can be accessed by simply using `pip install kuzu`.
+* Kùzu, being an embedded database, comes with a Python API that can be accessed by simply using `pip install kuzu`, and ingested directly from parquet via its bulk loader.

 The code for data ingestion is in the files `build_graph.py` in either directory of the [GitHub repo](https://github.com/prrao87/kuzudb-study).